 Once the outside of home is complete, we will be making changes inside.
 But we will be taking it room by room.
 We want to take our time, to ensure we get the finish we want.

-We will tackle the master bedroom first.
+We will get new doors everywhere, before tackling the master bedroom.
 This is partly finished, but not fully.
 We have replaced the wardrobes in this room and we have also invested in a new bed with inbuilt storage.
 However, we still need to wallpaper and change the carpet.

 Once the main bedroom has been updated, we will get to work on the second bedroom.
 We want to move our son into that room, but the wallpaper and wardrobes need changing before we do that.